fbpx Skip to main content

 Drawing a UK Pension Scheme from Cyprus

 If you choose to, you can leave your UK pension funds exactly where they are.
 There isn’t any requirement to transfer a scheme, so it’s at your discretion whether your British retirement funds are left in situ or moved overseas.
+However, this option isn’t without risk, and there are several things we’d consider.

-• Pension Fund Exchange Rate Risks
+Pension Fund Exchange Rate Risks

-• Cyprus Residency Status
+Cyprus Residency Status

-However, if you’re a non-resident, you may still be liable for taxes at the UK rates and exposed to any changes in personal allowances or tax bands.
+However, if you’re a non-resident, you may still be liable for taxes at the UK rates and remain exposed to any changes in personal allowances or tax bands.

-• UK State Pension for Expats in Cyprus
+UK State Pension for Expats in Cyprus

 Cyprus Pension Income Taxes

-1. Opt to pay tax at 5% of your pension, against anything above €3,420.
+• Opting to pay tax at 5% of your pension, against anything above €3,420.

-2. Choose to pay taxes against the regular income tax bands.
+• Choosing to pay taxes against the regular income tax bands.

-The first band starts at an annual revenue of €19,500 – so if your yearly pension is below this, you’d be better off with option two and would pay zero tax.
+The lowest income tax band kicks in at an annual revenue of €19,501 – so if your yearly pension is below this, you may be better off with option two since this would attract zero tax.

 Transferring a UK Pension Fund to Cyprus